Lip Cancer

 Lips have a very important role in nutrition and speech.
 The lip may be slightly affected in terms of functionality (eg speech, nutrition) in the early postoperative period.
 However, after recovery, there is usually no functional problem in the lips.
 Therefore, the reduction in the mouth after lip cancer surgery is generally not in a size that will affect the nutrition and speech of the patient.

 In addition, the patient can use a mouth moisturizer for dry mouth after radiation therapy.
-For this, ADA approved mouthwash (eg, Biotene Dry Mouth Oral Rinse, or as a different choice: TheraBreath Dry Mouth Oral Rinse, etc.) may be beneficial.
+For this, mouth moisturizers with the American Dental Association (ADA) seal (eg, Biotene Dry Mouth Oral Rinse, or as a different choice: TheraBreath Dry Mouth Oral Rinse, etc.) may be beneficial.

 Prognosis